 The Excellus Health Plan 2015 Corporate Quality Program and Work Plan initiatives encompass both internal focus and external collaborative efforts, such as partnerships with community practitioners, provider’s agencies with the goal of providing quality and comprehensive healthcare to members in an integrated manner.

 The purpose of the Quality Program is to support the mission of the Health Plan to improve the health of its members and the community it serves.
 Every effort is made to empower members and employers to become active participants in their personal health status through educated, informed decision making.
 Collaboration with practitioners and providers ensure the rendering of safe, high quality care with the appropriate utilization of applicable services.
 The core goal of the program is to improve the health of our membership through initiatives focusing on chronic disease, patient safety, continuity of care and service quality.
 The Program maintains a supportive framework focused on the fundamental of providing comprehensive, effective healthcare services across the entire care continuum.

-The core efforts of the work plan are plan wide and revolve around the improvement of targeted measures associated with cardiovascular and diabetic chronic disease states, improving transition from one setting to another to ensure strong continuity of care, empowering members with chronic disease to become active partners in bettering their own health status, maximizing patient safety, increasing overall member experience, and meeting external regulatory and accreditation demands.
+The core efforts of the work plan are plan wide and revolve around the improvement of targeted measures associated with cardiovascular and diabetic chronic disease states, improving transition from one setting to another to ensure strong continuity of care, empowering members with chronic disease to become active partners in improving their own health status, maximizing patient safety, increasing overall member experience, and meeting external regulatory and accreditation demands.
 Overall improved health of membership and increased service quality is the desired outcome.